RuohanLiu1021/is477-course-project/StatusReport.md

 ## 8. Ethical and Reproducibility Notes
 All datasets used are **aggregated, public, and anonymized**.
 Both NOAA and EIA are official U.S. government agencies providing open-access data.
 No individual or private information is involved.

-Our repository is structured to support reproducibility, so anyone can re-run the notebook and obtain the same cleaned datasets and results.
+Our repository is structured to support full reproducibility — anyone can re-run the notebook and obtain the same cleaned datasets and results.
+All scripts and data files are properly labeled, versioned, and tagged to ensure transparency.

 ---